cthit/AoC/README.md

 ### `GAMMA_OWNER_GROUP`

-This is the super group from Gamma that should have admin rights.
+This is a comma separated list of super groups from Gamma that should have admin rights.

 ### `AOC_SESSION`